esheldon/nsim/config/README.md

     - 01 and02 combined
         meas: 0.0800049 +/- 3.58018e-05, 0.000323148 +/- 3.67486e-05
         fracdiff: 6.11e-05 +/- 4.48e-04
+    - any calibration issues we see are apparently not from psf modeling
+    - but the additive persists

-    - also should do one with lower noise in deep, since are still seeing additive
+    ? also should do one with lower noise in deep, since are still seeing additive
-    - should do a deep run with the simple s/n so we can try weights
+    ? should do a deep run with the simple s/n so we can try weights

 - sim-bd09
 - sim-bd09z